 Specificity helps create an authentic and believable world, so it pays for screenwriters to undertake sufficient research when writing their story worlds.
 Make sure you know what a military court proceeding or surgical procedure looks like if you write about them.

-Specificity must also incorporate universality of theme to succeed.
+Specificity must also incorporate universality of a theme to succeed.
 It may often be the subplot screenwriters weave into their screenplays.

 Although there is no guarantee your screenplay will make a profitable film, you can improve the odds by taking these factors into account.